 Fun Couples Activity Tip

-Make your hike extra special by packing a warm blanket, some snacks, and a hot thermos of cocoa.
+One of my favourite romantic things to do in Ottawa is to go on a winter hike and picnic.
+Pack a warm blanket, some snacks, and a hot thermos of cocoa.
 You can warm up next to each other while sitting in nature and catching some stunning views.
 There are picnic tables with BBQs by Mulvihill Lake, so you could even make some smores to go with your hot cocoa!

 9. Additional snowshoeing & Coss-Country Skiing

 In the heart of the city, try the Sir John A. MacDonald Trail.
 This path is 16 km and runs from the Canadian War Museum to Westboro beach and runs alongside the Ottawa River.

 For a memorable experience visit Escapade Eskimo where you can drive a dog sleigh with huskies.
 Their ‘Adventure Package’ allows you to spend a half day riding a 15km trail for $139/adult.